Best mountain bike wheels 2023 – the lightest cross-country options to the strongest downhill MTB wheels

 No Centerlock disc option

-When the going gets rough, the Trail Wide's act smooth and connected, meaning that they give good trail feedback to the rider, provide needed traction, and remain composed in corners.
-Fans of rough trails will be happy with the durability of the wheels too since we haven't managed to dent them yet.
+In our testing we found that when the going gets rough, the Trail Wides acted smooth and well connected, meaning they give good trail feedback, providing plenty of traction, and they remained composed in corners.
+Fans of rough trails will be happy with the durability of the wheels too since we never managed to dent them.
 Overall, these put more expensive wheelsets to shame, making them an excellent budget upgrade option.

 For more on these great value for money wheels, see our Hunt Trail Wide V2 wheelset review.